Cloudzero/samwise/README.md

 ## Why SAMWise
-SAMWise was born out of the desire to create the same enjoyable developer experience provided by the [Serverless Framework](https://www.serverless.com) but while using AWS's [Serverless Application Model](https://aws.amazon.com/serverless/sam/) and native tooling as much as possible such as the AWS CLI and SAM CLI.
-The end result is to provide an awesome developer experience that doesn't lock you into a third party tool if you ever want to switch back to pure SAM/CloudFormation.
+SAMWise was born out of the desire to create the same enjoyable developer experience provided by the [Serverless Framework](https://www.serverless.com) but while using AWS's [Serverless Application Model](https://aws.amazon.com/serverless/sam/) and native tooling as much as possible.
+This projects primary goal is to provide an awesome developer experience that doesn't lock you into a third party tool if you ever want to switch back to pure SAM/CloudFormation.

 ### So, what was missing from the AWS CLI and SAM CLI?
 One of the greatest things about the Serverless Framework CLI (or `sls`) is its ease of use and flexibility.
-With `sls` you could go from and ideal to your first running Serverless application with just a small amount of yaml and a few lines of code with a single command line deploy.
-In addition `sls` provides a clear indication of success or failure after deploy along with a nice summary.
-While all the building blocks are there, none of these properties exist today with the native AWS tooling.
+With `sls` you could go from and idea to your first running Serverless application with a small amount of yaml and a few lines of code and then on to a running Serverless app with a single command line deploy.
+In addition `sls` provided a clear indication of success or failure after deploy along with a nice summary.
+While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling comes close, but still falls short of this goal :disappointed:

-*Pure awesome:*
+#### Example:

+**Pure awesome:**

     $ sls deploy -s dev --aws-profile my-account